Be Here Now

 And my reply?

 Absolutely, ‘Be Here Now’ is indeed a cliché – but meaningless it definitely isn’t.
-But from my point of view, the glibness ‘Be Here Now’ arises from its overuse in combination with the lack of understanding of most who use it – which leads to it becoming the vapid bromide your friend has been annoying you with.
+I think the glibness of ‘Be Here Now’ arises from its overuse in combination with a lack of understanding of what it actually means – which leads to it becoming the vapid bromide your friend has been annoying you with.

 Be: To ‘be’ is existential – consciousness of immediate existence in body and mind.

-Here: To be ‘here’ is to be in, or at this place.
-Nowhere else – in this body, as it is, for better or worse.
-And in this mind, for better or worse.
+Here: To be ‘here’ is to be in or at this place, in this body and in this mind, as they are, right now, for better or worse.

 Now: Now is not later, nor is it before.
 It’s immediate, and in this moment.